What are the benefits of Medicare Advantage over Original Medicare?

 - Routine dental care, including routine cleaning and cavity treatment

 - Routine hearing care, in some cases including benefits for hearing aids

 - Discounted gym memberships and other wellness benefits

 It’s important to keep in mind that not all plan types and benefit options may be available in your location.
-However, CMS noted in a 2016 report that more Medicare Advantage plans are offering these supplemental benefits in 2017 than in previous years.

 Can I have Medicare Supplement with Medicare Advantage?